LucasAschenbach/prompster/README.md

-# prompster: ChatGPT Slash Commands
+# prompster: Chat Prompt Commands

 [![Available in the Chrome Web Store](https://storage.googleapis.com/web-dev-uploads/image/WlD8wC6g8khYWPJUsQceQkhXSlv1/UV4C4ybeBTsZt43U4xis.png)](https://chrome.google.com/webstore/detail/prompster/fbagfekcjdidpmmookklbaeddgkjddml) [![Get the addon](https://blog.mozilla.org/addons/files/2015/11/get-the-addon.png)](https://addons.mozilla.org/en-US/firefox/addon/prompster/)

 **To discuss adding a new chat bot, please comment here: https://github.com/LucasAschenbach/prompster/discussions/5**

 Prompster is a browser extension that streamlines your experience with OpenAI's ChatGPT and other chatbots by providing quick and easy access to a rich and customizable library of prompts.
-Simply type "/" followed by the prompt name to insert the prompt directly into your chat input field.
+Simply type your configured trigger character followed by the prompt name to insert the prompt directly into your chat input field.
+You can change the trigger character in the extension settings.
 Prompster comes with a list of predefined prompts which can be found [here](https://github.com/LucasAschenbach/prompster/blob/main/static/default_prompts.json).
 This library can be customized and extended to your liking from within the extension by clicking the extension icon in the browser task bar.

 ![prompster for ChatGPT](https://github.com/lucasaschenbach/prompster/blob/main/assets/prompster-demo.gif)